s-elsheikh/NeuroDrAIn/README.md

 ## Environment Setup

 The pipeline requires Python, MATLAB, and R programming languages.
-Python can be setup using:
+The python environment can be setup using:

 ```
 conda env create -f environment.yml